psycedelicAI/high-security-facility-concept/docs/index.md

 # Documentation Index

-> A structured overview of the High-Security Facility Concept repository and its current document set.
+> A concise map of the High-Security Facility Concept repository.

 ---

 ## Purpose

-This index provides a structured map of the repository’s documentation.

-Its purpose is to make the document set easier to navigate by grouping the material according to its role in the concept.
-The repository is organized not as a flat collection of notes, but as a coherent body of work spanning foundational framing, architecture, operations, extensions, strategy, and evaluation.
+This index helps readers navigate the repository by grouping documents according to their role in the concept.

+The repository is organized as a structured body of work rather than a flat note collection.
+It covers foundational framing, architecture, operations, extensions, strategy, evaluation, and commercial material.
-The document set covers not only initial trust and access logic, but also how the environment should remain interpretable, governable, and controllable when access, movement, or presence no longer fit expected conditions.

 ---